landrieu/Pok-mon-Fight-Mode/README.md

 # Pokémon-Fight-Mode

 Fight mode of Pokemon

-My first game realized with SFML
+My first game realized with SFML, for the course of C++

 To run the project you need to install the SFML library on your computer .
 If you find an error, go on the website https://www.sfml-dev.org/tutorials/2.4/start-cb.php